 Discover the defining moments in the early life of Osama bin Laden.
 From birth to education, explore key events.

-In 1967, Osama bin Laden's father, Mohammed bin Laden, died in an airplane crash in Saudi Arabia.
+In 1967, Mohammed bin Ladin, Osama bin Laden's father, died in an airplane crash in Saudi Arabia.

 From 1968, Osama bin Laden attended the elite Al-Thager Model School.

-In 1974, at the age of 17, Osama bin Laden married Najwa Ghanem in Latakia, Syria.
+In 1974, at age 17, Osama bin Laden married Najwa Ghanem in Latakia, Syria.

 Until 1976, Osama bin Laden attended the elite Al-Thager Model School.

-In 1979, Osama bin Laden may have earned a degree in civil engineering.
+In 1979, Osama bin Laden may have earned a degree in civil engineering at King Abdulaziz University.

-In 1981, Osama bin Laden may have earned a degree in public administration.
+In 1981, Osama bin Laden may have earned a degree in public administration at King Abdulaziz University.

-In 1983, Osama bin Laden married Khadijah Sharif.
+In 1983, Osama bin Laden married Khadijah Sharif, who he later divorced in the 1990s.

 In 1985, Osama bin Laden married Khairiah Sabar.